rbakker96/libasm/README.md

 ---

 ### Usage
-> A main with test files are provided to show the functionality of the code, this is a preview ot main.c
+> A main with test files are provided to show the functionality of the code, this is a preview of main.c

 ```javascript
 int	main(int argv, char **argc)